gitpod-io/gitpod-eks-guide/README.md

- ## 📣 [IMPORTANT] This repo is being deprecated in favour of the [single cluster reference architecture](https://www.gitpod.io/docs/self-hosted/latest/reference-architecture/single-cluster-ref-arch) and the corresponding [terraform module](https://github.com/gitpod-io/gitpod/tree/main/install/infra/single-cluster/aws).
+ ## 📣 [IMPORTANT] This repo is being deprecated in favor of the [single cluster reference architecture](https://www.gitpod.io/docs/self-hosted/latest/reference-architecture/single-cluster-ref-arch) and the corresponding [Terraform config](https://github.com/gitpod-io/gitpod/tree/main/install/infra/single-cluster/aws).

 **What?**

-We are deprecating this guide in favor of our [reference architectures](https://www.gitpod.io/docs/self-hosted/latest/reference-architecture/single-cluster-ref-arch) (specifically the [single cluster variant](https://www.gitpod.io/docs/self-hosted/latest/reference-architecture/single-cluster-ref-arch)) that include both a guided walk-through and a `terraform` configuration.
+We are deprecating this guide in favor of our [reference architectures](https://www.gitpod.io/docs/self-hosted/latest/reference-architecture/single-cluster-ref-arch) (specifically the [single cluster variant](https://www.gitpod.io/docs/self-hosted/latest/reference-architecture/single-cluster-ref-arch)) that include both a guided walk-through and a `Terraform` configuration.

 **Why?**